aylei/kubectl-debug/README.md

 Some teams may want to limit what debug image users are allowed to use and to have an audit record for each command they run in the debug container.

-You can use the environent variable ```KCTLDBG_RESTRICT_IMAGE_TO``` restrict the agent to using a specific container image.
+You can use the environment variable ```KCTLDBG_RESTRICT_IMAGE_TO``` restrict the agent to using a specific container image.
 For example putting the following in the container spec section of your daemonset yaml will force the agent to always use the image ```docker.io/nicolaka/netshoot:latest``` regardless of what the user specifies on the kubectl-debug command line
 ```
           env :
             - name: KCTLDBG_RESTRICT_IMAGE_TO